jaydenaung/CloudGuard-Scripts/HowTo/CGI-VMSS-custom-image.md

 ![header image](img/cgi-azure-vmss-instance-image.png)

-5. Check [the list of CGI images](json/cgi-azure-images-16022021.json) (as of 16th Feb 2021) on Azure.
-Please take note that you cannot update the version of an image in VMSS to any version you see in the list.
-You need to check the “offer” in the list.
-For example, if your existing VMSS is using the offer “check-point-cg-r8040”, then you can only update the version numbers that are associated with that offer.

-6. Lastly, manually scale up a new gateway in VMSS to test out if it is indeed spinning up gateways from the particular image that you’ve updated in the configuration.
+5. Lastly, manually scale up a new gateway in VMSS to test out if it is indeed spinning up gateways from the particular image that you’ve updated in the configuration.
 Specify the number of total VMs with ``` ---new-capacity``` flag.

 ```bash
 az vmss scale --name cloudguardvmss --new-capacity 2 --resource-group cloudguardvmss
 ```

-Once the new gateway is up and part of the VMSS,  execute the following to compare the versions of existing
+Once the new gateway is up and part of the VMSS,  execute the following to compare the image versions between the initial VM and the new VM that has just been spun up due to manual scale-up.

 ```bash
 az vmss list-instances --resource-group cloudguardvmss --name cloudguardvmss | jq -r '.[].storageProfile.imageReference.version'